KusionStack/karpor/docs/contributor/code-conventions.md

 - Command-line flags should use dashes, not underscores
 - API

   - According to RFC3986, URLs are "case sensitive".
-Karbour uses snake_case for API URLs.
+Karpor uses snake_case for API URLs.
     - e.g.: `POST /v1/cloud_clusters`
 - Naming